njanakiev/njanakiev.github.io/_posts/2017-11-29-geocoding-in-python.md

             print('status: {}'.format(g.status))
 ```

-Important to note is that for some providers and some addresses it sometimes helps to run multiple trials if `OVER_QUERY_LIMIT` or `ZERO_RESULTS` comes as an response for `g.status`.
-Another thing to note is that some addresses with city in the string might return the city centroid coordinates if the address is ambiguous.
+Important to note is that for some providers and some addresses it sometimes helps to run multiple trials if `OVER_QUERY_LIMIT` or `ZERO_RESULTS` comes as a response for `g.status`.
+Another thing to note is that some addresses with "city" in the string might return the city centroid coordinates if the address is ambiguous.
 This can be easily checked if different addresses result in the same GPS coordinates.
-Due to the limit of the Google provider I tend to use the [ArcGIS Provider][geocoder arcgis] which uses the [ArcGIS REST API][arcgis rest api].
+Due to the limit of the Google provider, I tend to use the [ArcGIS Provider][geocoder arcgis] which uses the [ArcGIS REST API][arcgis rest api].

-The title image comes from a visualization with the data of the austrian monuments registry ([Bundesdenkmalamt Denkmalverzeichnis][monuments registry]) where I used geocoding with ArcGIS and I visualized the data using the Python API of [Blender][blender].
+The title image comes from a visualization with the data of the Austrian monuments registry ([Bundesdenkmalamt Denkmalverzeichnis][monuments registry]) where I used geocoding with ArcGIS and I visualized the data using the Python API of [Blender][blender].
 The project can be seen in this [repository][monuments visualization] and the code for geocoding can be found in the same repository in [geocodeplaces.py][monuments geocodeplaces].

 [geocoding]: https://en.wikipedia.org/wiki/Geocoding